ez-org/eznode/README.md

 You can set `AUTH_TOKEN=mySecretPassword` to enable password authentication for everything *except* the Electrum server - BWT's HTTP API, BTC RPC Explorer and Specter.

 Using the Electrum server securely over the internet requires an authentication layer like SSH or Tor.
+An attacker with access to your Electrum server could check whether certain addresses are associated with your wallet, by querying for their history and checking if the server knows about them or not.

 When the NGINX-backed SSL is enabled, NGINX will be configured to authenticate the password before forwarding traffic to the backend services.
 This helps protect against zero-day exploits.